CarterEVERYTHING-Codes/ClassVote/README.md

     ```
     The application will typically be available at `http://localhost:9002` or your Cloud Workstation URL.

+5.  **(For Changelog Page)** **Move `CHANGELOG.md`**: Manually move the `CHANGELOG.md` file from the root of your project into the `public` folder (`public/CHANGELOG.md`).
+This step is necessary for the new Changelog page to fetch and display its content.

 ## Key Features

 *   Create new voting sessions with a unique 6-digit code (either anonymously or linked to a Google account).
 Participants join at `classvote.online`.
 *   Join existing sessions using the code at `classvote.online`.
 *   **Mandatory Nicknames:** Users must enter a unique nickname (per session) before participating.
 Nicknames are immutable once set.
 *   **Presenter Queue Management:** Admin can add participants (who have set a nickname) to an ordered presenter queue.
 Admin can remove presenters from the queue or clear it entirely.
-*   **Voting Modes:** Admin can set the session to "Single Vote per Round" (default, one vote per user per presenter) or "Infinite Votes per Round" (users can vote multiple times for the current presenter).
+*   **Voting Modes:** Admin can set the session to "Single Vote per Round" (default, one vote per user per presenter/general round instance) or "Infinite Votes per Round" (users can vote multiple times for the current presenter/general round).
 *   **Round Controls (Contextual):**
     *   If Presenter Queue is active:
         *   "Start Next Feedback Round": Records scores for the current presenter, advances to the next, resets like/dislike counts, and opens voting.
 Handles end of queue.
         *   "Reset Current Presenter's Votes": Resets like/dislike counts for the active presenter without recording scores or advancing.
     *   If Presenter Queue is empty (General Feedback Mode):
-        *   "Restart Session": Resets like/dislike counts, increments `generalRoundInstanceId`, and ensures the voting round is active, allowing all users to vote again in the new instance of the general round.
+        *   "Restart Session": Resets like/dislike counts, increments a `generalRoundInstanceId` in Firestore (which resets voting for all users for the general round), and ensures the voting round is active.
 *   Current presenter's name (if any) is displayed to all participants.
 *   Real-time "like" and "dislike" voting.
 *   Admin controls for vote sounds (on/off) and live results visibility (show/hide).